04 Oct UX Services for Manila’s First Ever Styling + Clothing Subscription Box

 “I gave them discounts so they [didn’t] have to buy anything.”
 Abbie said, “And I was so surprised when they got back to us and showed us 71 slides for the whole process.
 For us it was only 12 steps.”

-According to Tari, they learned that StyleGenie had had too many handovers, and the team wasn’t fully aware of how the overall process went.
+According to Tari, they learned that StyleGenie had had too many steps in their internal process that required multiple handovers between departments, and the team wasn’t fully aware of how the overall procedure went.
 She said, “In the process of how the business operates, they didn’t know the depth of their process.
 So we helped them identify the low-hanging fruits and moved on from there.”

 Upon learning that some of their customers’ buying decisions depended on the occasion they were going to, Abbie said they launched the Express Box.
 Express Boxes allow StyleGenie to curate customers’ outfits and deliver them straight to their doorstep instantly, based on the occasion they’re supposed to attend – whether it be a casual dinner, romantic date, gala, etc.